jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     AttributeError: module 'src.exceptions' has no attribute 'does_not_exist'

+  because I called something that does not exist from something that does exist

 * I add the exception to the list of :ref:`Exceptions<Exceptions>` encountered

   .. code-block:: python